 We can all take a few steps to help the birds have a successful nesting season.

-* Avoid flying kites, throwing balls, and exploding fireworks near nesting and feeding areas.
-These activities can cause birds to leave their nest and chicks unprotected.
+- Avoid flying kites, throwing balls and exploding fireworks near nesting and feeding areas.
+These activities can cause birds to leave their nest leaving chicks unprotected.